MaxJGruber/COSMOUSSE-CLIENT/README.md

 #Update
 Update your logs based on renewed experiences (prices changes, change of mind, etc)

-COSMOUSSE was created in MERN (MongoDB, Express.js, React.js, Node.js) Stack, in 10 days, by ME alone, as a final project for my
+COSMOUSSE was created in MERN (MongoDB, Express.js, React.js, Node.js) Stack using JavaScript, in 10 days, by ME alone, as a final project for my
 Web Development Bootcamp at Ironhack Paris.

 Here is the link to the demo video of COSMOUSSE!